flybywiresim/docs/docs/start/reported-issues.md

 ***

 ### ^^Fixed Issues^^

+* In development/experimental versions, the engine startup sound is bugged due to a fuel flow issue.
+This will be fixed when engine startup procedures will be implemented. *(fixed)*

 * Due to changes in the way flap lift is modelled, the plane may bounce when transitioning between certain flaps settings (flaps 1 to flaps 2 and flaps 3 to flaps FULL). *(fixed)*
     - The stable version is less affected than the development version.